survoai/humalect-docs/docs/05-Integrations/AWS.md

 <br/>

-**Step 4:** In the next step, there will be a Predefined CloudFormation template that Humalect has created for you.
-This template will create some IAM roles and policies inside your account through which you can create the infrastructure really easily.
+**Step 4:** In the next step, you will be taken to a  pre-defined CloudFormation template.
+This template will create an IAM role inside your account which will be used to create and manage infrastructure in your account.
+Humalect platform assumes this role on your request via the console, we do not take access to your AWS account.

 ![quick-create-stack](./../../static/img/quick-create-stack.jpeg)